MahaDeadHead23/security-integration-solutions/README.md

 - Incident detection & attack simulation
 - Documentation for professional Security Engineering/Integration roles

-The ultimate goal is to understand **how security solutions integrate together** and produce a real portfolio for cybersecurity job applications.
+The ultimate goal is to understand **how security solutions integrate together**.

 ---